FidelElie/FiDev/apps/home/src/content/music/2018-03-31/arin-ray-platinum-fire.md

 It's great to hear some new R&B, especially when it is this good.
 He follows a sound that I think the new age R&B artists do so well.
 It makes a lot of sense to me that SiR and Ty feature on this album because their styles mesh so well with the project's great production and vocals.
-It is also like he paying homage to the artist who feature on the album as each of the songs have elements that fit with each artist.
-The jumpy nature of Fuck Y'all, that has SiR written all over it.
-Or the song Take fitting Ty's vocals perfectly.
-And YG's raps in the heavier We Ain't Homies,  there is so much to love about this album.
+It is also like he is paying homage to the artists who feature on the album as each of the songs have elements that fit with each of them.
+The jumpy nature of :track[7jTm4BcO2OSHwU6nP4yrzr][Fuck Y'all], that has SiR written all over it.
+Or the song :track[5OGs816LFBGj0qS0jY68hL][Take] fitting Ty's vocals perfectly.
+And YG's raps in the heavier :track[6uD44CEBKXCQfh953npNkx][We Ain't Homies], there is so much to love about this album.
 It also doesn't need these features to shine either, his voice will carry you through .
 Shout outs to Dre for putting me on to this, couldn't recommend this enough.
 Give it a listen when you have the chance.